sourcefuse/loopback4-authorization/README.md

 this.component(AuthorizationComponent);
 ```

+#### Implement Permission Interface

-- If using method #1 from above, implement Permissions interface in User model and add permissions array.
+If using method #1 from above, implement Permissions interface in User model and add permissions array.

 ```ts
 @model({